 Adults under age 50 who do not have children would have to be employed 80 hours a month, undergo job training or do community service to be eligible for health care benefits.

 Wisconsin is the fourth state to get approval for a Medicaid work requirement this year.
 Critics say it goes against the intent of the health program and may be illegal under current law.
 The Trump administration and Republican governors seeking permission to link health coverage and work say the change will help people become more independent.

 "I recognize that there are people who disagree with this approach," wrote CMS Administrator Seema Verma in a statement announcing the approval of Wisconsin's waiver Wednesday that also imposes premiums and limits health benefits to four years if work requirements aren't met.
 Prior to the waiver's approval, there was no limit to health benefits based on work requirements.

-"With more people working in Wisconsin than ever before, we can’t afford to have anyone on the sidelines: we need everyone in the game," said Gov. Scott Walker in a statement.
+"With more people working in Wisconsin than ever before, we can't afford to have anyone on the sidelines; we need everyone in the game," Gov. Scott Walker said in a statement.
 "We want to remove barriers to work and make it easier to get a job, while making sure public assistance is available for those who truly need it."